How To Improve Store Design With 6 Quick And Easy Changes

 Bold, colorful window displays that are changed at least twice a month speak volumes.
 Your windows say your shop is busy, professional and up to date.
 Ask shoppers “How do we have the pleasure of your company today?”
 You’ll find out if your window displays are effective in bringing new customers through the door.

-Want to make more sales?
-Improve your store lighting.
+If you want to make more sales you need to improve your store lighting.
 Place lighting so that:

 - All corners of your shop are illuminated